Inbreeding among the last woolly mammoths may have led to extinction - KTVZ

 “Many of the mutated genes are involved in male fertility [making sperm, in particular], cognition and motor control, and the perception of smell, so we can be reasonable sure at least some of these things were not normal in the last mammoths,” Lynch said.

-The researchers identified the altered genes of the Wrangel Island mammoth and inserted them into mice DNA to test how the mutations interacted.
+The researchers identified the altered genes of the Wrangel Island mammoth and inserted them into living cells to test how the mutations interacted.

 “We know how the genes responsible for our ability to detect scents work,” Lynch said.
 To resurrect the mammoth gene, the researchers grew cells in a lab and tested whether the smell gene functions normally in those cells.
 “If it doesn’t — and it didn’t — we can infer that it probably means that Wrangel Island mammoths were unable to smell the flowers that they ate.”